 If MODAL=DIRECT is selected the user can specify the viscous damping factor ζ for each mode separately.
 This is the default.
-Direct damping is not allowed in combination with nonzero single point constraints.
+Direct damping is not allowed in combination with nonzero single point constraints in a MODAL DYNAMIC procedure (however, in a STEADY STATE DYNAMICS procedure it is).